tomas-fryza/vhdl-course/labs/03-vivado/README.md

 The Nexys A7 board provides sixteen switches and LEDs.
 The switches can be used to provide inputs, and the LEDs can be used as output devices.

 1. See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of slide switches and LEDs, ie to which FPGA pins are connected and how.
-Draw the schematic with LEDs and switches.

-2. **Optional task:** Follow the instructions for [Windows or Linux](https://github.com/tomas-fryza/digital-electronics-1/wiki/List-of-versions), download and install Vivado Design Suite. *Note: The online EDA Playground tool can still be used to simulate designs without implementation in the target hardware.*
+2. **Optional task:** Follow the instructions for [Windows or Linux](https://github.com/tomas-fryza/digital-electronics-1/wiki/List-of-versions), download and install Vivado Design Suite. *Note: The online EDA Playground or TerosHDL tool can still be used to simulate designs without implementation in the target hardware.*

 <a name="part1"></a>